Lexxie9952/fcw.org-server/README.md

 configuration of this throughout VS Code.
 2. There's some provision to recode the main configuration files when installing, but not afterwards.
-If you touch shared files after installation, please use an editor that respects Unix line-endings or transforms them with a utility like dos2unix after saving them (e.g., VS Code configured to LF).
+If you touch shared files after installation, please use an editor that respects standard line-endings or transforms them with a utility like dos2unix after saving them (e.g., VS Code configured to LF).

 ### Running Freeciv-web with Vagrant on VirtualBox